hannesa2/githubAppUpdate/README.md

 ![Screenshot](screenshot_1.png)
 ![Screenshot](screenshot_2.png)

-This library provides an easy way to update app with added apk in release.
+This library provides an easy way to update app with provided apk in release.

 ## Common usage